 - Rule #1: Keep a 30-day list.
 If you are in a store and feel a powerful urge to buy something, write it down on your list together with the date.
 Decide 30 days later if you still want the object.

 - Rule #2: Every time you buy something new, get rid of one thing you already own.
 Better still: Get rid of two things.

 Simplify Your Time

 - Household chores.
 Schedule particular tasks on fixed days each week.

 - Meal preparation.
-Make a weekly menu plan with a standard meal for each day of die week.
+Make a weekly menu plan with a standard meal for each day of the week.
 This simplifies meal planning, grocery shopping, and cooking.

 - Bill paying.
 Most companies that send regular monthly bills are happy to arrange an automatic payment schedule with your bank.
-You only have to fill out a form once—and remember to keep enough money in the bank.
+You only have to fill out a form once—and remember to keep enough money in the bank to cover your bills.